Watan (Malaysia)

-Watan was a Malaysian Malay-language political tabloid newspaper published between 1976 and 2011.
+Watan (lit.
+"Homeland") was a Malaysian Malay-language political tabloid newspaper published between 1976 and 1996, with a brief revival between 2008 and 2011.
 It was regarded as one of the earliest independent voices in Malaysian journalism, offering an alternative to the mainstream press of the time.

 Watan was remembered particularly as one of the three newspapers banned in 1987 following the Operation Lallang initiated by the government.
 Before the ban, the newspaper was published by Kumpulan Karangkraf Sdn Bhd every Wednesday and Saturday.
 According to The New Paper, Watan was famous for its sensational headlines.

 History

 Watan was first published in 1976 by Syarikat Watan in Brickfields, Kuala Lumpur.
 The newspaper was owned by former cabinet minister and UMNO secretary-general Tan Sri Mohd.
 Khir Johari, who served as its chairman until 1984.
 In its early years, the paper was noted for reflecting student and intellectual discourse, covering both domestic political issues and international developments such as the 1979 Iranian Revolution.

 Subky Latif, a journalist and political writer, was appointed editor, with Melan Abdullah, former editor-in-chief of Utusan Melayu, serving as editorial advisor.
 Subky later left to establish Suara Merdeka but returned after that publication lost its license.

 Originally bilingual, Watan discontinued its English-language section in August 1978.
 It was first priced at 25 sen, later increasing to 40 sen in 1981.
 The tabloid format measured 11.2 by 15 inches and consisted of 24 pages.